mvrequa/HPC-HOL/02-EDA-LSF/README.md

 However, we want to treat the master node as a manually configured host and configure LSF to work with a different CycleCloud cluster.

+To move LSF do a different filesystem, change the _LSF_TOP_ property in the cluster menu to _/stor/lsf_.
+This location is defined with the template modifications to fall on ANF.

 ### Create a CycleCloud user for API access

 LSF must be provided API keys (username, password) to interact with CycleCloud.
 Create a basic